GMA News TV: GMA News TV International

 Later in 2011, GMA Network launched a 24-hour international version called GMA News TV International to complement its other two international channels, GMA Pinoy TV and GMA Life TV.
 Unlike its domestic counterpart, programs on GMA News TV International aired with a delay (except for selected special events such as live coverage of Day 1 of Eleksyon 2013), and the timepiece in the lower-left corner of the screen was covered.

 It began to be offered as a preview channel in Australia on FetchTV, IPS/AccessTV in Japan, GUdTV in Guam, Zuku TV in Kenya, and on OSN, with an official launch planned for the third quarter of 2011.

 GMA News TV International was officially launched on UBI World TV on December 1, 2011.
 In May 2012, Canadian IPTV provider MTS TV added GMA News TV International, becoming its first Canadian carrier.
 In November 2012, Optik TV also added the channel to its lineup.
-Additionally, GMA News TV International became available on Singtel TV in SD.
+Additionally, GMA News TV International became available on Singtel TV.
 The channel was officially launched on Starhub TV in January 2019, along with GMA Pinoy TV and GMA Life TV.

 In Hong Kong, GMA News TV International was launched on Now TV in June 2015.

 In Europe, Australia, and New Zealand, GMA News TV International (along with GMA's other international channels) is available through the over-the-top streaming service Lyca TV.

 Despite the rebranding of GMA News TV as GTV on February 22, 2021, in the Philippines, the international version will continue using its original name.

 On April 26, 2023, ABS-CBN Corporation and GMA Network, Inc. announced that GMA News TV would be available on ABS-CBN's iWantTFC for viewers outside of the Philippines starting May 1, alongside GMA Pinoy TV and GMA Life TV.